Asha-Empire/Game-Story/README.md

 #### 2029

-In 2029, the first outpost was established on the **Moon**.
+In 2029, the first outpost **Luna Base** was established on the **Moon**.
 Different companies from the UK, EU, USA and China started mining on the Moon.

 #### 2036...